 Ketostix are used to detect ketones in urine and can be obtained at any pharmacy.
 Finding ketones occasionally is not a problem, but a positive dipstick three days in a row requires a veterinary visit.

-Choosing Right Diets for Dogs with Type 1 and Type 2 Diabetes
+Choosing Right Diabetes Diet for Dogs with Type 1 or Type 2

 In humans and felines with type 2 diabetes, diet is a major component of the illness’s cause and treatment.
 Because the culprits are carbohydrates and obesity, weight loss and a high-protein, low-carb diet are sometimes all the treatment that is needed.